 - There are several ice cream shops in town, pick one and try a flavour called Chañar.
 It’s made from a tree nut of the same name and has a similar flavour to manjar (Chile) or dulce de leche (Argentina).

 - Regardless of where you eat, if you drink alcohol, try a Pisco Sour with Rico Rico.

-- If you are heading to high altitude, spend a few days acclimatizing first.
+- If you are heading to a high altitude, spend a few days acclimatizing first.

-- A tea made from coca leaves is helpful both to prevent and reduce the symptoms of mild altitude sickness.
+- A tea made from coca leaves is helpful both in preventing and reducing the symptoms of mild altitude sickness.
 It’s widely available in the region.

 - Bring bottled water with you on any desert walk or long car drive.